 0 images remaining

-T10 - L1 hetereogeneity of vertebral body bone marrow signal with thin T2 hyperintense mass anterior to the vertebral bodies - note T2 signal in disks is normal.
+T10 - L1 heterogeneity of vertebral body bone marrow signal with thin T2 hyperintense mass anterior to the vertebral bodies - note T2 signal in discs is normal.

 Diffuse vertebral body enhancement T10 - L1 with enhancement anterior to the vertebral bodies and also leptomeningeal enhancement.

-Bilateral psoas muscle collections, with peripheral enhancement of consistent with abscesses.
+Bilateral psoas muscle collections, with a peripheral enhancement of consistent with abscesses.

 Keys to this case are the history of travel to a TB endemic region, the patient is not particularly unwell (would be septic ++ if pyogenic organism) and the absence of intervertebral disc involvement.

-Note: inflammatory enhancement involves contiguous vertebral bodies but not the intervening disks unlike conventional pyogenic endplate osteomyeltis.
+Note: inflammatory enhancement involves contiguous vertebral bodies but not the intervening discs, unlike conventional pyogenic endplate osteomyelitis.

 Peripheral enhancement of psoas collections consistent with the "cold" abscesses of spinal TB.